 The Riverwood International Employees Retirement Plan and Riverwood International Supplemental Retirement Plan.
-All U.S. salaried employees hired prior to January 1, 2008, who satisfy the service eligibility criteria and who are not participants in the Graphic Packaging Retirement Plan (the "GPIC Retirement Plan") are participants in the Riverwood International Employees Retirement Plan (the "GPIC Retirement Plan").
+All U.S. salaried employees hired prior to January 1, 2008, who satisfy the service eligibility criteria and who are not participants in the Graphic Packaging Retirement Plan (the "GPIC Retirement Plan") are participants in the Riverwood International Employees Retirement Plan (the "Employees Retirement Plan").
 Pension benefits under this plan are limited in accordance with the provisions of the Code governing tax-qualified pension plans.
-The Company also maintains the Riverwood International Supplemental Retirement Plan (the retirement Plan (the "GPIC Retirement Plan") ensions plans.
-The Company also maintains the Riverwood International Supplemental Retirement Plan for participants in the Employees Retirement Plan that provisions of the Code governing tax-qualified pensions of the benefits equal to the excess of the benefits that would have been earned by each participant had the limitations of the Code not applied to the Employees Retirement Plan and the amount actually earned by such participant under such plan.
+The Company also maintains the Riverwood International Supplemental Retirement Plan for participants in the Employees Retirement Plan that provides for payment to participants of retirement benefits equal to the excess of the benefits that would have been earned by each participant had the limitations of the Code not applied to the Employees Retirement Plan and the amount actually earned by such participant under such plan.
 Messrs.
-Scheible, Doss, Blount, Hellrung, Schmal and Sinko are each eligible to participate in hese pension plans.
-Benefits under the Riverwood International Supplemental Retirement Plan en ot pre-funded; such benefits are paid by the Company.
+Scheible, Doss, Blount, Hellrung, Schmal and Simko are each eligible to participate in these pension plans.
+Benefits under the Riverwood International Supplemental Retirement Plan are not pre-funded; such benefits are paid by the Company.